 Racetrack season still runs every summer, as well as during November’s short Bing Crosby Season.
 Opening Day in mid-July is one of the few times around mellow San Diego when you see locals dressed to the nines, including a parade of fabulously impractical hats.
 For the rest of the year, the track’s home turf hosts festivals and events like June’s county fair.

 Take a short walk from the fairgrounds to Viewpoint Brewing Co., Del Mar's first local brewery, where the tasting menu includes the house’s Red Rye IPA or the Mandarina Pale Ale, paired with small plates; watch the sunset over the lagoon or play lawn games next to the outdoor patio.

 The mile-long heart of Del Mar runs along State Highway 101, just south of the track, with its mix of Tudor and Spanish-style buildings.
-Along the way you’ll find plenty of places to eat, drink, or kick back, like the live music and cocktails at Zel’s and the open-air Cal-Mex at En Fuego Cantina & Grill.
+Along the way you’ll find plenty of places to eat, drink, or kick back, such as bistro Sbicca, the live music and cocktails at Zel’s, and the open-air Cal-Mex at En Fuego Cantina & Grill.
 For sunset views, grab a chair at the shopping-and-eatery-lined Del Mar Plaza (anchored by foodie-magnet Pacifica Del Mar), with its huge, elevated seating area.